 Training and Experience

 Hope is an adept head of department, managing the logistics and collaborative creation of intimate scenes of simulated sex acts and nudity/hyper exposure.
-She supports creative teams and liaises with multiple departments to ensure performer autonomy and fruition of creative vision.
+She supports creative teams and liaises with multiple departments to ensure performer autonomy and fruition of creative vision, having worked in both theatre and TV/film.

 An Intimacy Professional works to advocate, collaborate and communicate with the creative and production teams in live performance/TV and film to support scenes involving intimacy or nudity.